Benefits

 Clinical trials

-Christensen R et al. 2008 (PMID 18407528, Osteoarthritis Cartilage 16(9):965-972).
-Meta-analysis of 3 RCTs in 287 OA hip/knee patients at 5 g/day for 3-month median duration.
+Christensen R et al. 2008 (Osteoarthritis Cartilage 16(9):965-972).
+Pooled analysis of 3 clinical trials in 287 OA hip/knee patients at 5 g/day for 3-month median duration.
 Significant pain reduction effect size 0.37 (95% CI 0.13-0.60, p=0.002), homogeneous efficacy (I²=0%).
 Patients twice as likely to experience pain relief vs placebo.
 Authors explicitly recommend future trials with other manufacturers (industry sponsorship caveat).

 Rein E et al. 2004 (Phytomedicine 11(5):383-391).
 Hyben Vital reduces pain and improves wellbeing in OA patients.
-Pooled with Winther 2005 and Warholm 2003 in the Christensen 2008 meta-analysis.
+Pooled with and in the pooled analysis.